eriklarsen4/CVSL/AnonEVandLA/AnonEVandLA.md

 ## Conclusions/Interpretations

 -   Out of time.
-I did not intend for my approach to be (what feels) redundant.
+I did not intend for my approach to be (what feels) redundant (repeated linear regressions with GAMs).
     Other algorithms and workflows capable of more sensitive imputation (such as `k-Nearest Neighbors` off the top of my head) and estimation (simulations and sampling) may have been more useful.
     But I stuck to what I knew best/had time for.
 -   The maximum of my average projected `EV`s is \~100mph.
-I’m surprised at how high this number is (`Judge` had the highest of all qualified hitters last year at \~ **96mph**), though the 100mph max is likely due to only having one event.
-I was expecting lower, particularly after imputing with `GAM`s that led to some more extreme values, instead of piling on additional weight to the median.
+I’m surprised at how high this number is (`Judge` had the highest of all qualified hitters last year (2021) at \~ **96mph**), though the 100mph max is likely due to only having one event.
+I was expected lower, particularly after imputing with `GAM`s that led to some more extreme values, instead of piling on additional weight to the median.
 This is supported by a comparison of the distribution of variables in the